getsentry/sentry-javascript/packages/svelte/README.md

 ## Sourcemaps and Releases

+To generate source maps of your Svelte app bundle, check our guide [how to configure your bundler](https://docs.sentry.io/platforms/javascript/guides/svelte/sourcemaps/generating/) to emit source maps.

 To [create releases and upload source maps](https://docs.sentry.io/platforms/javascript/sourcemaps/uploading/cli/) to Sentry, we recommend using [`sentry-cli`](https://github.com/getsentry/sentry-cli).
-You can create a bash script to take care of creating a release, uploading source maps and finalizing the release:
+You can for instance create a bash script to take care of creating a release, uploading source maps and finalizing the release:

 ```bash
 #!/bin/bash